SIO 209 Introduction to MATLAB (section 96772), Fall 2022 (1 unit S/U)

 credit & homework:

-To enroll in the class, search for the section ID #57889 here. **You can only take this class credit/no credit, so please make sure you are appropriately enrolled.** To get course credit, you must attend both days of class and complete the homework.
+To enroll in the class, search for the section ID #96772 here. **You can only take this class credit/no credit, so please make sure you are appropriately enrolled.** To get course credit, you must attend both days of class and complete the homework.
 Homework will not be graded, it will be self-check.
 Again, you learn programming best by doing!
+As mentioned below, if any students are in need of remote-learning options, I should be able to accommodate that request and will explain to those students how to get the attendance credit.

 There are many textbooks covering MATLAB, so you might check out the selection at the UCSD bookstore.
 Here are a couple of suggestions: